alirezabahadorii/mehradbahadori/README.md

-- 👋 Hi, I’m mehrad bahadori
+- 👋 Hi, I’m alireza bahadori
 - 👀 I’m interested in solving the problem
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on professional team
 - 📫 How to reach me :
-- alireza.bahadorizade9@gmail.com
+- alireza.bahadorizadeh79@gmail.com
 - https://www.linkedin.com/in/alireza-bahadori